jackpal/jackpal.github.io/_posts/2018-11-07-Trying_to_decide_what_personal_computer_to_buy_in_2018.md

 ---
 date: 2018-11-07 15:09
 tags: PC, Laptop, Mac, Home computing
+title: Trying to decide what personal computer to buy in 2018
 ---

-# Trying to decide what personal computer to buy in 2018

 I'm thinking of buying a new personal computer.
 I'm writing this essay to crystalize my thoughts on what to buy.